PROJET-TER-MITTON-PINARD/src-lib-basic-linechart/README.md

 ## Summary

-This package contains, a line-chart component and some data's examples to try it.
+This package contains, a linechart component and some data's examples to try it.

+On the linechart component you can :
+- zoom with ctrl+wheel
+- move the horizontal scrollbar, scroll the time
+- move the vertical current time line

+You can synchronize the time range and the current time line on several components.

 ## How to use